 Who’s affected: generally, those with long-term inflammatory acne; more common in men

 How do you treat rolling acne scars?

-When you have inflammatory acne (red, inflamed, irritated papules and pustules), boxcar scars are an unfortunate common aftermath.
+When you have inflammatory acne (red, inflamed, irritated papules and pustules), boxcar scars are an unfortunately common aftermath.
 They tend to be shallow, but they have sharper edges, unlike the rounder, softer edges of rolling scars.
-Boxcar scars look almost like someone pushed their fingernail directly into your skin.
-This depression in your skin holds scar tissue that becomes pulled downward into the rest of the skin.

 How do you treat boxcar acne scars?

 Boxcar scars can be treated by a dermatologist with a variety of methods: